-Here’s an American Civil War summary.
-The American Civil War (also known by other names) was a civil war fought in the United States from 1861 to 1865, between the North (the Union) and the South (the Confederacy).
+Here’s a short American Civil War summary.
+It was a civil war fought in the United States from 1861 to 1865, between the North (the Union) and the South (the Confederacy).

 American Civil War Summary